Voice technology and sonic branding

 Sound is the future

 Smart speakers have voices that satisfy our curiosity.
 Weather forecasts, web searches, and delivery driver arrival times come from them.
-The Internet-enabled assistants interpret commands and respond in a recognizable voice in millions of homes, offices, and institutions.
+The Internet-enabled assistants interpret commands and respond in a recognisable voice in millions of homes, offices, and institutions.
 They’ve changed how people shop online, how families run their smart homes, and how employees work.

 In this voice-first future, marketers use sonic branding to communicate with audiences through sensory tactics.